umeshkaul/kagent/DEVELOPMENT.md

 npm run dev
 ```

-3. Run the tools-server locally, from the `go` folder:
+3. Run the tool-server locally, from the `go` folder:

 ```bash
 make run/tool-server